SharifAmit/CalDenoise/README.md

 ./run_mac.sh
 ```

-If you encountered issue running the batch/zsh/sh scripts, you can manually start the application
-by activating the conda env first:
+If you encountered issue running th bach/zsh/sh scripts, you can manually start the application by activating the conda env first:

 ```
 conda activate ./4conda